GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 ![Resource and statement usage for document structures](./images/RequirementDocuments.png)

-* The 🖿	 *Hierarchy* element is the root for a document
+* The 🖹	*Hierarchy* element is the root for a document
-* A *Heading* is used to define a heading text and to bring structure into a document
+* A H *Heading* is used to define a heading text and to bring structure into a document
-* A *Paragraph* can be used to include some text paragraphs with no special semantics (e.g. prose text) in the document
+* A P *Paragraph* can be used to include some text paragraphs with no special semantics (e.g. prose text) in the document
 * A ✶ *Feature* and
 * a ↯ *Requirement* are, as explained above, important to describe benefits and needs of a system to develop.